cloudify-cosmo/getcloudify.org/guide/3.1/guide-policies.md

               ExampleCollector: {}
 {% endhighlight %}

 Notice how we use the `ExampleCollector` that comes with Diamond.
 We do this because of the policy limitation described above.
-Most built-in collectors in Diamond, generate more than one metric, which may cause the auto heal workflow to be triggered more than once.
+Most built-in collectors in Diamond generate more than one metric, which may cause the auto heal workflow to be triggered more than once.
 The `ExampleCollector` generates a single metric whose value is consistently `42`.
 We will use this collector as a keep alive collector combined with the `host_failure` policy that will be described below.

 Future versions of Cloudify will address this limitation by allowing a specific metric regex to be specified when configuring the policy.

 ## Workflow Configuration

+The auto heal workflow will execute a process of tasks that is similar in nature to calling the `uninstall` workflow and then the `install` workflow.
+The main difference, is that this process is only executed on the subgraph of node instances that are contained in the failing compute node instance and the relationships these node instances have with other node instances.

 At the moment, the auto heal workflow that comes with Cloudify is not configured in our `types.yaml`.
-This is mostly because its API is likely to change some.

 Until this workflow is added to the built-in workflows, add the following to the blueprint:

 {% highlight yaml %}
 workflows: